t8lv4/terminalCombat/README.md

 # What are the rules of terminalCombat ?

-players set up a team of three members. they can choose from a list of four character's types.
+players set up a team of three members. they can choose from a list of four character's types :

 + a fighter has 100 life points and 10 strength points
 + a giant has 140 life points and 5 strength points